Our perspective

 This is how we see the next generation of product builders: people who own outcomes end-to-end, directing AI to build while they focus on the problems worth solving.

-Five steps, repeated continuously.
+Seven steps, repeated continuously.
 AI generates.
-Humans validate.
+The team validates.
 Context carries forward.

-3. Validate with stakeholders — users, product, design, engineering
+4. Validate with stakeholders: users, product, design, engineering

 “I focus on value-driving outcomes.
 AI builds production-grade software.”